Alex Wubbels

 Alexandra Luise Wubbels (née Shaffer; born January 23, 1976) is an American nurse and former Olympian.
 As an alpine ski competitor, she was the national champion in both the slalom and giant slalom in 1999, and competed in the 1998 and 2002 Winter Olympics as Alex Shaffer.

-In July 2017, she was involved in an incident during which she prevented police from unlawfully obtaining blood from an unconscious patient in her care.
+In July 2017, she was involved in an incident where police attempted to unlawfully obtain blood from an unconscious patient in her care.

 Early life

 Wubbels graduated from Salt Lake City's non-profit, Rowland K-12 school in 1994, participating in the Rowmark Ski Academy.
 She earned a nursing degree from the University of Utah.

 Career

 Olympic skier

 Competing in the alpine skiing events at the 1998 Winter Olympics held in Nagano, Japan, Alex Shaffer finished 9th in the women's combined and did not finish in the women's giant slalom.
 She also competed in the Alpine skiing events at the 2002 Winter Olympics held in Salt Lake City, Utah, where she finished 28th in the women's giant slalom.